Human rights in the United States: Notable cases

 In November 2001, Yaser Esam Hamdi, a U.S. citizen, was captured by Afghan Northern Alliance forces in Konduz, Afghanistan, amongst hundreds of surrendering Taliban fighters and was transferred into U.S. custody.
 The U.S. government alleged that Hamdi was there fighting for the Taliban, while Hamdi, through his father, has claimed that he was merely there as a relief worker and was mistakenly captured.
-Hamdi was transferred into CIA custody and transferred to the Guantanamo Bay Naval Base, but when it was discovered that he was a U.S. citizen, he was transferred to naval brig in Norfolk, Virginia and then he was transferred brig in Charleston, South Carolina.
+Hamdi was transferred into CIA custody and transferred to the Guantanamo Bay Naval Base, but when it was discovered that he was a U.S. citizen, he was transferred to a naval brig in Norfolk, Virginia and then to a brig in Charleston, South Carolina.
 The Bush Administration identified him as an unlawful combatant and denied him access to an attorney or the court system, despite his Fifth Amendment right to due process.
 In 2002 Hamdi's father filed a habeas corpus petition, the Judge ruled in Hamdi's favor and required he be allowed a public defender; however, on appeal the decision was reversed.
 In 2004, in the case of Hamdi v.
 Rumsfeld the U.S. Supreme court reversed the dismissal of a habeas corpus petition and ruled detainees who are U.S. citizens must have the ability to challenge their detention before an impartial judge.

 In December 2004, Khalid El-Masri, a German citizen, was apprehended by Macedonian authorities when traveling to Skopje because his name was similar to Khalid al-Masri, an alleged mentor to the al-Qaeda Hamburg cell.
 After being held in a motel in Macedonia for over three weeks he was transferred to the CIA and extradited to Afghanistan.
 While held in Afghanistan, El-Masri claims he was sodomized, beaten, and repeatedly interrogated about alleged terrorist ties.
 After being in custody for five months, Condoleezza Rice learned of his detention and ordered his release.
 El-Masri was released at night on a desolate road in Albania, without apology or funds to return home.
 He was intercepted by Albanian guards, who believed he was a terrorist due to his haggard and unkept appearance.
 He was subsequently reunited with his wife who had returned to her family in Lebanon with their children because she thought her husband had abandoned them.
 Using isotope analysis, scientists at the Bavarian archive for geology in Munich analyzed his hair and verified that he was malnourished during his disappearance.

 In 2007, U.S. President Bush signed an Executive order banning the use of torture in the CIA's interrogation program.

 According to the Human Rights Watch report (September 2012) the United States government during the U.S. President Bush republican administration "waterboarding" tortured opponents of Muammar Gaddafi during interrogations, then transferred them to mistreatment in Libya.

 President Barack Obama has denied water torture.